How to Spend New Year’s Holiday in Japan

 How to celebrate the New Year in Japan

-New Year’s day is the most important day for Japanese people and it’s the day you can experience lots about Japanese tradition and culture.
 If you have an opportunity to spend your New Year’s day in Japan, do as Japanese does!
-Check out things to do in Japan for New Year.
+In this article, I’m going to introduce traditional things to do in Japan for New Year.

-It is a traditional to eat Soba noodles on New Year’s Eve in Japan since Edo period.
-It is believed that easting Soba is cutting hardship of the past year.
+Toshikoshi Soba is a Japanese buckwheat noodle dish that is traditionally eaten on the evening of New Year’s Eve.
+Slurping soba noodle on New Year’s Eve is a unique tradition in Japan that dates back to Edo period.
+It is believed that eating soba on that day is cutting hardship of the past year.

 6. Eat Osechi